yyu465/ECE9069_Presentation2/Presentation2_Note.md

 ####   CVE
 CVE stands for common vulnerabilities and exposures.
-It is a publicly disclosed database which contains information security issues.
+It is a publicly disclosed database that contains information security issues.
 CVE was launched by MITRE Corporation firstly in 1999.
 It is now managed and maintained by the National Cybersecurity FFRDC (Federally Funded Research and Development Center).
-Additionally, the sponsor of CVE is US Federal Government, with both the US Department of Homeland Security (DHS) and the Cybersecurity and Infrastructure Security Agency (CISA). [^1]
+Additionally, the sponsor of CVE is US Federal Government, with both the US Department of Homeland Security (DHS) and the Cybersecurity and Infrastructure Security Agency (CISA) [^1]
-CVE is like a free dictionary for individuals and organizations to improve their information level by identifying, defining, and cataloging publicly disclosed cybersecurity vulnerabilities. [^2]
+CVE is similar to a free dictionary for individuals and organizations to improve their information level by identifying, defining, and cataloging publicly disclosed cybersecurity vulnerabilities. [^2]

 ####   Vulnerability
-A vulnerability, a kind of flaw in software code, could used by hackers to gain direct access to a system or network.
-Normally, hackers could act as a super-power administrator by taking advantage of vulnerabilities in a system.
+A vulnerability, a kind of flaw in software code, could be used by hackers to gain direct access to a system or network.
+Normally, hackers could act as super-power administrators by taking advantage of vulnerabilities in a system.
 Plus, both access and actions are mostly unauthorized. [^3]

 ####   OpenSSL
 OpenSSL software is a robust, commercial-grade, full-featured toolkit for general-purpose cryptography and secure communication developed by OpenSSL Project. [^4]

+####   SSL/TLS
+SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM), and some virtual private networks (VPNs).
+The Heartbleed bug is not a design flaw in SSL/TLS protocol specification.
+It is an implementation issue when the OpenSSL library provides SSL/TLS cryptographic services to the application. [^5]

 ####   CVSS
 CVSS stands for Common Vulnerability Scoring System.
 This system provides a numerical (0-10) representation of the severity of an information security vulnerability.
-The more serious the vulnerability is, the higher score.
+The more serious the vulnerability is the higher score.
   | CVSS Score | Qualitative Rating |
   | ------ | ------ |
   | 0.0 | None |